jamesmills/laravel-timezone/README.md

 By default, the timezone will be overwritten at each login with the current user timezone.
 This behavior can be restricted to only update the timezone if it is blank by setting the `'overwrite' => false,` config option.

+### Default Format

+By default, the date format will be `jS F Y g:i:a`.
+To override this configuration, you just need to change the `format` property inside the configuration file ´config/timezone.php` for the desired format.

 ## Changelog